dawkin/ML_Learnings/Machine Learning Note.md

 important for online learning systems.
 3. Retrain your models on a regular basis on fresh data (automate as much as possible).

+## Classification

+### MNIST

+To Learn classification I will use the MNIST dataset (70.000 images of hand written digits) This is the "Hello world" of classification task!

 # **Glossary**